How to Punctuate Dialogue in Fiction Writing

 Nothing marks a beginning fiction writer faster than improperly punctuated dialogue.
-Because most academic papers do not use dialogue, many students don't learn the proper dialogue punctuation and grammar until taking a fiction writing class if they intend to write in this genre.
+Because most academic papers do not use dialogue, many students would benefit from a fiction writing class if they intend to write in this genre.

 Get ahead of the game!
-Learn these rules, and you'll avoid obvious mistakes:
+Learn these rules to avoid obvious mistakes:

-- Use a comma between the dialogue and the tagline (the words used to identify the speaker: "he said/she said"): "I would like to go to the beach this weekend," she told him as they left the apartment.
+- Use a comma between the dialogue and the tagline (the words used to identify the speaker, or "he said/she said"): "I would like to go to the beach this weekend," she told him as they left the apartment.